PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 }
 ```

-Don't run this code yet, as it won't do anything (if replit did not give you this code automatically then just copy paste the below into a new file called "main.c").
+Don't run this code yet, as it won't do anything! (if replit did not give you this code automatically then just copy paste the above).

-The above is the "main" function in C, and is the starting point that computers understand.
+The above is the "main" function in C, and is a program code *starting point* that most computers use.

 The word "int" in front of the function, tells C that `main` *returns* (aka "gives back") an *integer*.